2020 Update: this video is now being hosted by YouTube. I’ve adjusted the language below, accordingly.

-Vimeo—one of the services where I host my videos—offers a recurring workshop they call the Weekend Challenge.
-The 2016 Memory Bank episode challenges filmmakers to create a short film (under 3 minutes) out of their orphaned video clips from the year.
+Vimeo—one of the services where I used to host my videos—offers a recurring workshop they call the Weekend Challenge.
+The 2016 Memory Bank episode challenged filmmakers to create a short film (under 3 minutes) out of their orphaned video clips from the year.

 Until I learned about this assignment, I hadn’t given much thought to how many videos I’d recorded incidentally over the course of the year, nor whether they would fit together into a coherent narrative.
 I was surprised to discover that yes, they did.
 I hadn’t done very much work in this “video montage” style, so it was a new and interesting challenge.